fortrabbit/blog/invite-the-client.md

 intro: You can now transfer Apps to your clients!
 created: 2017-06-15
 author: fl
-lead: "NEED: You are developing a website.
-You want your client to pay for the hosting."
+lead: 'NEED: You are developing a website.
+You want your client to pay for the hosting.'
 figure:
   src: client-invite-poster.gif
 tag: